Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 With that in mind, you’re ready to practice what you've learned.

-## Task 1.
+### Task 1.
 Search for Error Messages in a Log File

 In this task, you must navigate to the `/home/analyst/logs` directory and report on the error messages in the `server_logs.txt file`.
 You’ll do this by using `grep` to search the file and output only the entries that are for errors.

-## Task 2.
+### Task 2.
 Find files containing specific strings

 In this task, you must navigate to the `/home/analyst/reports/users` directory and use the correct Linux commands and arguments to search for user data files that contain a specific string in their names.

-## Task 3.
+### Task 3.
 Search more file contents

 In this task, you must search for information contained in user files and report on users that were added and deleted from the system.

-## Expectations
+### Expectations

 By completing this activity, you will:

-1Gain practical experience using grep to:
+1. Gain practical experience using grep to:
-Search for specific information contained in files.
+* Search for specific information contained in files.
-Find files containing specific strings that were piped into grep.
+* Find files containing specific strings that were piped into grep.
-Develop the ability to use fundamental Linux tools to filter the information you need.
+2. Develop the ability to use fundamental Linux tools to filter the information you need.

+# 5. Manage Files with Linux Commands

+## Scenario

+In this scenario, you need to ensure that the `/home/analys`t directory is properly organized.

+You have to make a few changes to the `/home/analyst` directory and the files it contains.

+You also have to edit a file to record the changes or updates you make to the directory.

+When you start, the `/home/analyst` directory contains the following subdirectories and files:

+home
+└── analyst
+    ├── notes
+    │   ├── Q3patches.txt
+    │   └── tempnotes.txt
+    ├── reports
+    │   ├── Q1patches.txt
+    │   └── Q2patches.txt
+    └── temp
+You need to modify the `/home/analyst` directory to the following directory and file structure:

+home
+└── analyst
+    ├── logs
+    ├── notes
+    │   └── tasks.txt
+    └── reports
+        ├── Q1patches.txt
+        └── Q2patches.txt
+        └── Q3patches.txt

+Here’s how you’ll do this: **First**, you’ll create a new subdirectory called logs in the `/home/analyst` directory. **Next**, you’ll remove the temp subdirectory.
+Then, you’ll move the `Q3patches.txt` file to the reports subdirectory and delete the `tempnotes.txt` file. **Finally**, you’ll create a `new .txt` file called tasks in the notes subdirectory and add a note to the file describing the tasks you've performed.

+### Task 1.
+Create a new directory
+First, you must create a dedicated subdirectory called `logs`, which will be used to store all future log files.

+### Task 2.
+Remove a Directory
+Next, you must remove the temp directory, as you’ll no longer be placing items in it.

+### Task 3.
+Move a File

+The `Q3patches.txt` file contains notes taken on third-quarter patches and is now in the correct reporting format.

+You must move the  `Q3patches.txt` file from the `notes` directory to the `reports` directory.

+### Task 4.
+Remove a File
+Next, you must delete an unused file called `tempnotes.txt` from the `/home/analyst/notes` directory.

+### Task 5.
+Create a new file
+Now, you must create a file named `tasks.txt` in the `/home/analyst/notes` directory that you’ll use to document completed tasks.

+### Task 6.
+Edit a file
+Finally, you must use the nano text editor to edit the `tasks.txt` file and add a note describing the tasks you’ve completed.

+### Expectations
+By completing this activity, you will:

+1. Gain practical experience using basic Linux Bash shell commands to:
+* Create and remove directories.
+* Copy, move, and remove files.
+* Edit files with the nano text editor.
+2. Develop the skills needed to manage directories and files effectively in a Linux environment.

-# 5. Linux Commands to Manage File Permissions
+# 6. Linux Commands to Manage File Permissions